tibru/tibru/README.md

 ========================

 All this is very unweildy so the OhNo interprerer defines a new shell command ***fn*** that parses a function definition and outputs an expression implementing it.
-The choses runtime structure is to pass a **heap** object into every function call and back out again with the result.
+The chosen runtime structure is to pass a *heap* object into every function call and back out again with the result.
-Since KCon requires CPS the order of execution is known so updates to this **heap** structure are well defined.
+Since KCon requires CPS the order of execution is known so updates to this *heap* structure are well defined.
 This allows for imperative programming.
 We haven't yet seen function recursion but this is possible.

-**Currently fn is not implemented but the ideas here show what to do**
+*Currently fn is not implemented but the ideas here show what to do*.

-The goal of this section is to define a function that calculates fibonacci numbers and threads a **heap** throughout.
+The goal of this section is to define a function that calculates Fibonacci numbers and threads a *heap* throughout.
 We'd like to be able to write continuations at the end of expressions so there is a macro for arranging arguments.

 	>>> [1 2 3 4 @]